 In 1964, Kenzo Takada embarked on a grand adventure, leaving Japan for Paris, where he began designing garments the fashion world was not accustomed to.
-At 80, his energetic approach to fashion continues to enthrall.

 British artists Gilbert Prousch and George Passmore, the notorious Gilbert & George, share a unique twinship.
 Their oeuvre—mainly consisting of photography, from black-and-white pieces to brightly coloured collages—involves using whatever materials in whatever form most appropriate to conveying their ideas.